SEI Investments (NASDAQ:SEIC) Posts Quarterly Earnings Results, Beats Expectations By $0.02 EPS

-SEI Investments (NASDAQ:SEIC) posted its quarterly earnings results on Tuesday.
+SEI Investments (NASDAQ:SEIC) released its quarterly earnings data on Tuesday.
 The asset manager reported $0.97 EPS for the quarter, beating the consensus estimate of $0.95 by $0.02, MarketWatch Earnings reports.
-The firm had revenue of $485.32 million during the quarter, compared to analysts’ expectations of $482.33 million.
 SEI Investments had a return on equity of 28.17% and a net margin of 27.79%.
-The business’s revenue for the quarter was up 14.2% on a year-over-year basis.
-During the same quarter last year, the firm earned $0.75 earnings per share.
+The company had revenue of $485.32 million during the quarter, compared to the consensus estimate of $482.33 million.
+During the same quarter in the prior year, the firm posted $0.75 EPS.
+The firm’s revenue for the quarter was up 14.2% compared to the same quarter last year.

 SEI Investments Company Profile